nebulab/playbook/crescita-personale/benefit.md

 # Benefits

-All members of the team ere entitled to the benefits listed in this document.
+All members of the team are entitled to the benefits listed in this document.
 If you have any doubts regarding any of the benefits, feel free to ask!

 - **Hire kit.** All members of the team receive a hardware hire kit that includes: